-If day students wish to visit in the residence halls after 7:45 p.m. or spend the night, their parent/guardian must request permission from a dean, and students must sign in and out with a dean.
+If day students wish to visit in the residence halls after 7:45 p.m. or spend the night, their parents must request permission from a dean, and students must sign in and out with a dean.
 Day students are to abide by all residence hall policies.
-There is an additional charge for day students staying in the residence hall overnight.
+There is a charge for day students staying in the residence hall overnight.